colts70/The-Sematic-Stack/README.md

 DNS → /.well-known/stack (DFH) → retrieval + KG arbitration + safety → output

-**“This is the first publicly released, installable deterministic first-hop semantic layer for the web, designed explicitly for AI grounding.”**
+**“This is the first publicly released, installable deterministic first-hop semantic machine layer for the web, designed explicitly for AI.”**

 **“DFH/SFH defines semantic intent, not factual correctness; downstream systems may accept, reject, weight, or override declarations according to their own trust, safety, and policy models.”**